tamiu-ecastillo/Unit-Conversion/README.md

 **Error handling**

-o Practice defensive programming
+~ Practice defensive programming

-o Handle garbage in
+~ Handle garbage in

   -> Check values of data from external sources